Skip to content

 curl 'http://solr:8983/solr/admin/metrics?nodes=solr1:8983_solr,solr2:8983_solr,solr3:8983_solr&prefix=SEARCHER.searcher.numDocs,SEARCHER.searcher.deletedDocs&wt=json'

 If every node is out of sync, then you will want to look at the volume file timestamps to determine the most recently modified as well as determining which has the highest index count.
-Then, to force that node to become leader, you will need to pause the other docker nodes (the ones NOT the one you want to be the new leader) from accepting containers, stop the ones you don't want to be leader one at a time, so the container remaining becomes leader.
-Once complete, un-pause the docker nodes so they can accept new containers again.
+Then, to force that node to become leader, you will need to pause the other docker nodes (the ones you do NOT want to be the new leader) from accepting containers, stop the ones you don't want to be leader one at a time, so the container remaining becomes leader.
+Once complete, un-pause the docker nodes, so they can accept new containers again.
 You can watch the service logs to ensure they are recovering from the leader node and the counts sync back up over a period of time.

 docker node ls